 One of the consequences of air pollution that is seldom talked about is the effect of corrosion on man-made materials throughout the world.
 As air pollution levels have risen in industrialized countries, so too has there been a corresponding increase in corrosion levels.
-But this doesn’t just affect man-made monuments; it also affects things closer to homes such as vehicles, barbecue grills, outdoor furniture and household tools.
+But this doesn’t just affect man-made monuments; it also affects things closer to homes such as vehicles, household electronics, outdoor furniture and household tools.

 Corrosion also degrades important infrastructure such as steel-reinforced- highways, electrical towers, parking structures and bridges.
 In short, corrosion is a subject that bears further investigation, so that you can understand how this hidden degradation impacts your life.